brotchie/Quality-Mods-Program/README.md

 ## Miner Info Mod
 Plugin: `Quality-Mods-Program-Miner-Info.dll`

-**Show Vein Max Miner Output Per Second**
+**Show Vein Max Miner Output**
-When the Vein Distribution Details Display is on, add an extra line of text to the Vein Group label with the miners max output per second.
+When the Vein Distribution Details Display is on, add an extra line of text to the Vein Group label with the miners max output rate (either per second or per minute).

-Config Option: `ShowVeinMaxMinerOutputPerSecond`
+Config Option: `ShowVeinMaxMinerOutput`
+Config Option: `ShowItemsPerSecond`.
+If true, show item rate in second.
+If false , show item rate in minutes.

 ![Vein Max Miner Output Label](images/vein-max-miner-output.jpg?raw=true)